IBMStreams/samples/QuickStart/Beta201801/EventDetectionV2/README.md

 - Access your Node.js application by clicking on the route displayed near the top of your application's overview page in IBM Cloud.

-####Required components

-The following components are required by the EventDetection starter application.
-These components are documented in the package.json file.
-- https
-- express
-- jade
-- async
-- fs
-- form-data
-- errorhandler
-- body-parser
-- querystring
-- Node.js